 Management is responsible for the other information.
-The other information comprises the Directors' Statement but does not include the financial statements and our auditor's report thereon.
+The other information comprises the Directors' Statement but does not include the financial statements and our auditor's report thereon), which we obtained prior to the date of this auditor's report.

 Our opinion on the financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.